Skip to main content

 • Services are pulled from their own repositories

-• Prevents committing resolved service code to main repo
+• Prevents committing resolved application code to project repo

-• Keeps main repo focused on orchestration configuration
+• Keeps project repo focused on orchestration configuration

 Step 4: Resolve and Run Services